-- If you created your user account after July 2015, then you will need to create a new account.
+- If you created your user account between July 2015 and October 9, 2017, then you will need to create a new account.

 - If you are a UT-Austin student, faculty or staff member, please do NOT use your UT EID or password for your AILLA user account.

 We hope you enjoy exploring the new AILLA.
 For help, contact AILLA.

 Users: start by browsing the catalog or using the search bar to look for materials, or use the menu on the right to find more information about the archive and the indigenous languages of Latin America.

 Depositors: If you would like to deposit materials in AILLA, start here.

 The heart of the collection is the recordings, both audio and video, in a wide range of genres: narratives, chants, oratory, conversations, songs, and more.
 Many recordings are transcribed and translated into Spanish, English or Portuguese.
 The archive also contains a wealth of language documentation materials: grammars, dictionaries, ethnographies, and field notes.
 The collection includes teaching materials for bilingual education and language revitalization programs.
 We are committed to serving the Indigenous Peoples of Latin America and the scholars who study their languages.
 We are always interested in hearing from you.
 Please contact us if you have any questions, comments, or suggestions.

 An interactive Google map showing the approximate locations of Indigenous languages of the Americas found in AILLA is available here.